 Here's the graph paper I use.

-Using this paper will make your student feel professional and also keep their math lined up.
-Neatness in not optional to be a great mathematician.
+Using this paper will make your student feel professional while keeping their math lined up.
+Neatness is not optional to be a great mathematician.

 If your student is in the 8th to 9th grade set a goal of having them be able to solve a system of equations with fractional coefficients.
 I consider this to be a major milestone as it's proof your student has mastered many super important math skills.
 Watch the video I made on just this topic!